benjaminkott/bootstrap_package/Documentation/Introduction/Index.rst

 Introduction
 ==============================

-The Bootstrap Package is a Theme for TYPO3 CMS based on the `Bootstrap CSS Framework <http://getbootstrap.com/>`_ Version 3.3.0
+Bootstrap Package is a theme for TYPO3 CMS based on the `Bootstrap CSS Framework <http://getbootstrap.com/>`_ Version 3.3.5

 Features
 ==============================